puppetlabs/puppet-docs/source/guides/environment.markdown

 Before you start, be aware that environments have some limitations, most of which are known bugs or vagaries of implementation rather than design choices.

 * Puppet will only read the [`modulepath`](/references/stable/configuration.html#modulepath), [`manifest`](/references/stable/configuration.html#manifest), [`manifestdir`](/references/stable/configuration.html#manifestdir), and [`templatedir`](/references/stable/configuration.html#templatedir) settings from environment config blocks; other settings in any of these blocks will be ignored in favor of settings in the `[master]` or `[main]` blocks. ([Issue 7497](http://projects.puppetlabs.com/issues/7497))
 * File serving only works well with environments if you're only serving files from modules; if you've set up custom mount points in `fileserver.conf`, they won't work in your custom environments.
-(Though hopefully you're only serving files from modules regardless.)
+(Though hopefully you're only serving files from modules anyway.)
-* You can set an agent node's environment from an external node classifier like Puppet Dashboard, but it isn't well-supported: currently, the server-set environment will win during catalog compilation, but the client-set environment will win when downloading files. ([Issue 3910](http://projects.puppetlabs.com/issues/3910))
+* You can set an agent node's environment from an [external node classifier](./external_nodes.html) like Puppet Dashboard, but it isn't well-supported: currently, the server-set environment will win during catalog compilation, but the client-set environment will win when downloading files. ([Issue 3910](http://projects.puppetlabs.com/issues/3910)) For environments to work reliably, they have to be specified in the agent's configuration.
 * Serving custom types and providers from an environment-specific modulepath sometimes fails. ([Issue 4409](http://projects.puppetlabs.com/issues/4409))

 Configuring Environments on the Puppet Master